 A child’s identity can be stolen when criminals combine a child’s Social Security number with a different date of birth.
 The most common way criminals gather a child’s personal information is from forms that have been stored improperly or Internet security breaches.

-When child identities are stolen, oftentimes neither the child nor parents even realize it until the child uses his or her SSN for the first time.
+When child experiences identity theft, oftentimes neither the child nor parents even realize it until the child uses his or her SSN for the first time.
 By this time, their credit history is ruined and it can take years to undo the damage, causing long-term financial strife.

 Protecting Your Child’s Identity